Top Six Best Popular Post Plugins for WordPress (2019)

 You can also configure some defaults for how to display your popular posts and what post types to include.
-The Visibility options let you go further and target specific posts, like only including popular posts from a certain category or author:
+The Visibility options let you go further and target specific posts, such as only including popular posts from a certain category or author:

 Stylish Popular Posts (FREE)

-Basically, instead of a simple thumbnail/title list like you get with the other plugins, you’ll be able to create nice overlays like this example:
+Basically, instead of the simple thumbnail/title list you get with the other plugins, you’ll be able to create nice overlays, as in this example:

 Stylish Popular Posts is definitely the simplest option on this list.

-Once you install and activate the plugin, all you do is add the widget where you want your popular posts to appear.
+Once you install and activate the plugin, all you have to do is add the widget where you want your popular posts to appear.